VanEpic/trash-island/README.md

 # trash-island

 !!!
 Some essential (but large) files were left out of the upload to save time.
-Downloading would only result in tears. !!!
+Downloading would only result in tears !!!

 Phase 1 of development - Water Shader and Triplanar Shader for Unity's terrain-making tool: